Let’s talk about blogging for dummies. Have you been thinking about starting a blog… but wondering if you’ve missed your chance?

 - Choose a topic you genuinely enjoy writing and learning about.
 Don’t simply pick a niche because you think it will make good money.
 It takes time to build a popular, profitable blog – and you don’t want to end up hating every minute of that time!

 - Pick a niche that suits your goals.
-For instance, if you’re looking to create a personal brand, you’ll want to blog about topics that you’re happy to have a strong personal association with.
+For instance, if you’re looking to create a personal brand, you’ll want to blog about topics that you’re happy to have a strong personal association with—just be sure your niche aligns well with your most important blogging goals.

 - Try not to make your niche too broad or too narrow.
 “Personal development” is a huge area – and it’s going to be hard to stand out.
 Instead, you might niche down by audience (“personal development for over-60s”) or by topic (“confidence”).